Lethal Company official header art with suited scavengers and a looming creature in a red industrial scene.

 1. R.E.P.O.

 This is the first place to go if your group wants the closest all-around substitute.
 It keeps the same run-based tension and friend-group storytelling, then adds more visible physical chaos.
 If Lethal Company is your benchmark, R.E.P.O. is the nearest “same night, different flavor” recommendation.
+It is also the cleaner recommendation if your group sometimes wants five or six players instead of being capped at four.

 Best for: groups that want the clearest overall alternative.